alvarolorentedev/kanekotic-page/blog/2022-09-27-delivery-acceleration-observability.md

 We don't want users or clients to be the ones noticing something is wrong.
 For this, there are multiple tools that fall under the observability category.

+## Tools

 ### Alarms

 This is the first line of defense against issues, the intent is to get notified if any potential issue arises.
 The intent of this is to provide a notification if any parameter of our application is out of range (ex. to many 5xx).

 This allows us to use our mental bandwidth to focus in creating value and not continuously check if the parameters are in range.